Sleep surgery: Pillar procedure

 The pillar procedure is a minimally invasive treatment for snoring and obstructive sleep apnea.
 In the United States, this procedure was approved by the FDA in 2004.
-During this procedure, three to six+ Dacron (the material used in permanent sutures) strips are inserted into the soft palate, using a modified syringe and local anesthetic.
+During this procedure, three to six+ polyethylene terephthalate strips are inserted into the soft palate, using a modified syringe and local anesthetic.
 While the procedure was initially approved for the insertion of three "pillars" into the soft palate, it was found that there was a significant dosage response to more pillars, with appropriate candidates.
 As a result of this outpatient operation, which typically lasts no more than 30 minutes, the soft palate is more rigid, possibly reducing instances of sleep apnea and snoring.
 This procedure addresses one of the most common causes of snoring and sleep apnea—vibration or collapse of the soft palate (the soft part of the roof of the mouth).
 If there are other factors contributing to snoring or sleep apnea, such as conditions of the nasal airway or an enlarged tongue, it will likely need to be combined with other treatments to be more effective.